lixiny/ArtiBoost/README.md

 vtk==9.0.1 PyQt5==5.15.4 PyQt5-Qt5==5.15.2 PyQt5-sip==12.8.1 mayavi==4.7.2
 ```

-Second, you need to connect a display window (could be a display monitor, TeamViewer, or VNC server) that support Qt platform plugin "xcb".
+Second, you need to connect a display window (could be a display monitor, TeamViewer, or VNC server) that supports Qt platform plugin "xcb".
 Inside the display window, start a new terminal session and append: `--postprocess_fit_mesh` and `--postprocess_draw` at the end of the shell command,
 e.g.